 There is no April fools day when it comes to distracted driving safety.
 Santa Clarita is very serious about educating others about distracted driving.
 April is the month where law enforcement will be sure to enforce the importance of learning to drive free from distractions.
-Our Car Crash Lawyers at Compass Law Group, PC is 100% behind the April initiative.
+Our Car Crash Lawyers at Compass Law Group, LLP is 100% behind the April initiative.
 Too many times we have represented clients who were injured because of a distracted driver.
 From cell phones to laptops to driving impaired, distracted driving is a leading cause of major accidents on our roadways.

 According to local law enforcement, cell phones are the number one top distractions for drivers.
 Even though most counties enforce hands-free cell phone laws, not everyone is aware or chooses to follow that logic and the statistics show.
 Around 66 people were killed and more than 6500 were injured in 2017 from distracted driving crashes.
 Percentages from 2018 are getting any better.
 According to the California Office of Traffic Safety, about 5% of drivers still use their phones illegally which is a 27% increase from 2016.